dubiousjim/yagh/README.md

 You'll need to have Git and Mercurial already installed.
 I'll leave that to you.

-Next, you'll need to install either the Hg-Git Mercurial extension, or the hg-* scripts from the fast-export project, or both.
-If your distribution already packages some of these, you might install them using your package manager.
-Or you might install the Hg-Git extension by typing `easy_install hg-git`.
-But you don't need to do any of this manually, if you don't want to.
-The Makefile will try to install the needed backend components itself if it sees they aren't present.
+If you plan to use either git-hg-again or git-remote-hg, you'll need to have the Hg-Git Mercurial extension installed.
+Perhaps your distribution already packages this.
+If not, you might install it by typing `easy_install hg-git`.
+Or see the

-If you do install the Hg-Git Mercurial extension yourself, you may see references to including some of the following in your `~/.hgrc`:
+[hg-git homepage](http://hg-git.github.com/) for more information.
+You may see references to including some of the following in your `~/.hgrc`:

     [extensions]
     hggit =